Sautéed Wild Mushrooms and Roasted Asparagus

-Hope everyone had a wonderful Easter and spring break!
-We spent a week in the sun at my parents’ place in Florida, and then came back to winter coat-weather in DC — what happened to spring?!
-Oh well, back to reality :).
-I’ve been testing, testing and re-testing recipes for the cookbook, and my mom and I just started planning our Passover seder.
-This year, the holiday coincides with my grandfather’s 98th birthday, so we’re having a big celebration with over 20 aunts, uncles, and cousins coming for dinner.
-Along with the old standbys, I wanted to make something new and spring-y, so this garlicky wild mushroom and asparagus dish is on the menu — it’s easy to make and loaded with flavor.
+I’ve been testing, testing and re-testing recipes for the cookbook, and my mom and I just started planning our Passover Seder before it sneaks up on us.
+This year, the holiday coincides with my grandfather’s 98th birthday (yes, 98th!!), so we’re having a big celebration with over 20 aunts, uncles, and cousins coming for dinner.
+Along with the old standbys that I usually prepare for Seder, I wanted to make something new and springy, so I added this garlicky dish of wild mushrooms and roasted asparagus dish is on the menu — it’s easy to make and loaded with flavor.

 Meanwhile, melt the butter in a large sauté pan and cook the shallots until softened, about a minute.